 We get questions about scaling and units a lot in Support, so I’m posting here so that I can send a non-current user this way for help.
 This covers every way I can think about precise scaling and units and printing to scale in Layout, so one of these will probably help most situations.
 It’s also in chronological order of workflow, so the printing part is at the end.

-The first thing to know is that the “Scaled Drawing” window in Layout does not scale the SketchUp model viewport.
-Rather, if you draw lines manually in Layout and make them into a group, you can add a scale to that group with this menu.
-However, the instructions below show how to actually scale the drawing and the page.
+The “Scaled Drawing” window in Layout does not scale the SketchUp model viewport, or the Layout page.
+Rather, if you draw lines manually in Layout and make them into a group, you can add a scale to that group with this menu window.
+Selecting a scale in the Preferences also does not scale the page, it’s just a list of scales available to apply to individual viewports from a different menu, in case you want to add a custom scale or remove the ones you’ll never use to tidy up the list.

 Make sure the SketchUp model is scaled properly in SketchUp Pro.
 This article describes how do that: https://help.sketchup.com/en/sketchup/scaling-your-model-or-parts-your-model